YuqianCao/Final_Project/README.md

 ### Preconditions:
 1. In my simulation, the map of a city is in a rectangular shape.
 User can input the city's rows and columns to create a city map.
 2. We assume that each element in the map array has a corresponding resident.
-The income level of each household is demonstrate by the value of the element.
+The income level of each household is demonstrated by the value of the element.
-    0: Low income level househol
+    0: Low income level household
     1: Average income level household
     2: High income level household
 3. For each resident, they have a shopping budget which is related to their income.
 And for each market, it has a average selling price.
 Residents are willing to shop in the market only if the selling price is lower or equal to their budget.